hassansuhaib/100-days-of-code/log.md

 ### Day 46, March 29, 2020.

 **Today's Progress:**
--Revised ES6 at #freeCodeCamp
+- Revised ES6 at #freeCodeCamp
--And started the chapter on Regex
+- And started the chapter on Regex
--Learned about Git Log, Checkout and Revert from @udemy -Learned about literals in Python at @cisco
+- Learned about Git Log, Checkout and Revert from @udemy
+- Learned about literals in Python at @cisco